-Prerequisites: Completion of CHM 115 with a grade of C or better.
+Prerequisites: CHM 115 with a grade of C or better; or CHM 110 & 113 with a grade of C or better; and MAT 160 or higher.

 Continuation of Chemistry I. Includes study of chemical equilibria, acid-base chemistry, complex ions, thermodynamics, oxidation-reduction reactions, nuclear chemistry, and introduction to organic chemistry.
 Experiments continue to introduce and improve laboratory skills and problem solving.